-You can join the network of Ambrosians who share stories via social media.
-You'll receive one or two emails a month with a story to share.
+You'll receive one email per month with a story to share.
 Some stories might be news from campus while other months might have a photo essay.
+Periodically, you'll be asked to spread a specific message related to your graduation year or where you reside.
 Together, we keep alumni connected to St. Ambrose!

 For more information and to sign up, please contact Wendy Pondell in the Alumni Office.

 If you are interested in hosting location near you, please visit the Ambrosian Day of Service page for more details.

-Responsiblities of the host include, but are not limited to, the following:
+Responsibilities of the host include, but are not limited to, the following:

-Reserve a venue in your area to host BEE Happy Hour.
+- Reserve a venue in your area to host BEE Happy Hour.

-Recruit alumni volunteers to help support the event; serve as contact for volunteers.
+- Recruit alumni volunteers to help support the event; serve as contact for volunteers.

-Encourage attendance by calling and/or emailing alumni in your area.
+- Encourage attendance by calling and/or emailing alumni in your area.

-"Like", "Share" & "Comment" on BEE Happy Hour communications and share our e-blasts and website information to alumni in your area to help increase participation.
+- "Like", "Share" & "Comment" on BEE Happy Hour communications and share our e-blasts and website information to alumni in your area to help increase participation.

-Arrange food and beverages with your selected venue.
+- Arrange food and beverages with your selected venue.

-Attend BEE Happy Hour for your location from 5:30-7:30 p.m.
+- Attend BEE Happy Hour for your location from 5:30-7:30 p.m.

-Take photos during your BEE Happy Hour.
+- Take photos during your BEE Happy Hour.

-Send the check-in sheet, bee in touch forms, receipt and photos to the Alumni Engagement Office within one week of the event.
+- Send the check-in sheet, bee in touch forms, receipt, and photos to the Alumni Engagement Office within one week of the event.